Spring Special // 3 Classes $30

-Domenique initially began attending Yoga classes for the workout as a college student, but after years of exploring Yoga in studios, she knew she wanted to share the gift with those around her as an instructor!
+Domenique is a certified Yoga instructor who's teachings are rooted in the Vinyasa Yoga lineage.
 While completing her 200 hour training in Vinyasa through One Point One Yoga of Bloomfield, Domenique gained an understanding of cultivating a sustainable & purposeful Yoga practice to reconnect to one's self, by incorporating mindfulness practices of meditation and breath work along with the physical postures.
 The philosophy of Yoga, and the practice's ability to bring her back to center is what continues to inspire her today.
-Domenique loves to share the physical practice to encourage others to be grateful for their bodies and all they're capable of, while reconnecting & quieting minds through mindfulness practices.
+Domenique's classes offer students the opportunity to work through challenging shapes and transitions.
+She loves to share the physical practice to encourage others to be grateful for their bodies and all they're capable of, while reconnecting & quieting minds through mindfulness practices.

 Marlene has embraced motion through many phases in her life.
 From teaching preschool movement and music, dancing, choreographer &

 instructor of sacred dance at East Liberty Presbyterian Church to Irish Ceili dancing as well as ballroom dancing, swing and Latin.
 As the sun set on sacred dance Marlene’s desire to continue in the mind body spirit connection she embraced the invitation to receive her RYT 200 hour yoga teacher certification in the Kripalu style of yoga through Serenity Yoga in Pittsburgh.
 She teaches yoga, pilates and meditation, specializing in yoga nidra meditation with intention inspired by and trained in the Amrit Method.
 (See link) www.amrityoga.org.
 Marlene furthered her study with renowned yogi, Amrit Desai.
 She also received her certification in Children’s Yoga through Yogaverse.
 Her passion for wellness compels her to expand her training in other holistic practices.